lodomo/CS463-Lab-Notebook/reflection.md

 ## Accessibility

+1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
 - TODO

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+- TODO

+3. Was there something that you wish had been explained better?
+- TODO

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+- TODO

 ## CSS

+1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
 - TODO

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+- TODO

+3. Was there something that you wish had been explained better?
+- TODO

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+- TODO

 ## Flexbox

+1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
 - TODO

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+- TODO

+3. Was there something that you wish had been explained better?
+- TODO

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+- TODO

 ## CSS Grid

+1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
 - TODO

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+- TODO

+3. Was there something that you wish had been explained better?
+- TODO

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+- TODO

 ## Bootstrap

+1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
 - TODO

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+- TODO

+3. Was there something that you wish had been explained better?
+- TODO

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+- TODO

 ## Javascript

+1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
 - TODO

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+- TODO

+3. Was there something that you wish had been explained better?
+- TODO

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+- TODO

 ## JQuery
+1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
+- TODO

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+- TODO

+3. Was there something that you wish had been explained better?
+- TODO

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+- TODO

 - TODO